10 Best HTML Projects with Source Code

 A Simple Webpage with Animation

 Animation is one of the best ways to make a web page more interactive and interesting.
-You can create a web page with some animations as an HTML project.
-You can use GIFs and images to add animation effects to a web page.
+You can create a web page with some animations as your project.
+GIFs and images can add animation effects to a web page.

 To learn JavaScript, check out: JavaScript Tutorial